Jason-Li-KH/Superstore_Dashboard/README.md

 **🔍 The Five Key Questions**

-1. What is our overall profit trend compared to last year?
+1. Are we growing profitably year-over-year, or are rising sales masking margin erosion?
-2. Which product categories and sub-categories generate the most profit, and which consistently lose money?
+2. Which categories and sub-categories of product are strengthening our bottom line, and which are consistently dragging it down?
-3. Why did profits spike in some months and drop sharply in others?
+3. Why did we see sharp spikes or drops in profit during certain months — and what drove those changes?
-4. Which customer segments contribute the most to profit?
+4. Which customer segments deliver the healthiest profit margins, and are we investing in the right ones?
-5. Why are some regions profitable while others generate losses despite strong sales?
+5. Why do some regions show strong sales but weak profits — what’s causing the gap?